Kritiqual/.dots/README.md

 # .dots

-[WIP] This repo contain all my dotfiles for my Arch linux, including config for AwesomeWM and Neovim
+[WIP] This repo contain all my dotfiles for Archlinux

 <details>
   <summary>PERSONAL'S NOTE</summary>